softlion/XamarinFormsGesture/README.md

 So you must use the MVVM pattern (https://developer.xamarin.com/guides/xamarin-forms/xaml/xaml-basics/data_bindings_to_mvvm/).

 Swipe commands are not supported on UWP due to a bug (event not received).
 If you find it, notify me!
+PinchCommand is not supported (yet) on UWP.
+PR welcome.

 If your command is not receiving events, make sure that:
 - you used the correct handler.
 Ie: the `LongPressPointCommand` should be `new Command<Point>(pt => ...)`